steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 They publish two Lexicons, one as `com.atproto.*` and one as `app.bsky.*`.
-The former are low level operations that any application on the network will need, and the ones specific to BlueSKy are in the latter.
+The former are low level operations that any application on the network will need, and the ones specific to BlueSky are in the latter.

 But one nice thing about BlueSky in particular is that they've taken the product goals that nobody should know any of this nerd shit to be able to use BlueSky.